-The SEN Policy will be reviewed every three years, in line with DfE requirements.
+The SEN Policy will be reviewed every annually.
 However, if there are significant changes to context or personnel, this will be amended sooner.
 The SEN Information regulations, published on the school website, will be updated annually as required by current legislation.

-The Senco at St Peter at Gowts CE Primary School is Miss Emily Booth
+The Senco at St Peter at Gowts CE Primary School is Mrs Emily Pinney